Cyberpunk 2077 Features Full Lip Sync for 10 Languages

 Of course, it's possible that players might be able to transfer the game across consoles via external storage, thus making it playable on the PS5.
 For now, there's no way to be sure, so let's hope we get official confirmation one way or another soon.

-There have been quite a few rumours over the past few months of Silent Hill reboot being developed by Sony following a partnership with Konami, but these rumours have failed to materialize.
+There have been quite a few rumours over the past few months of a Silent Hill reboot being developed by Sony following a partnership with Konami, but these rumours have failed to materialize.
 As it stands right now, Silent Hill remains dormant.

 The PS5 and the Xbox Series X are both going to be impressive pieces of machinery, and with the former's SSD and the latter's GPU, it seems both have a leg up over the other in different areas.
 When it comes to the CPU, the two are far more evenly matched- though there's still a bit of a gap there.
 The PS5's custom Zen 2 CPU runs at a frequency of 3.5 GHz, while the Xbox Series X's runs at a frequency of 3.8 GHz (or 3.6 with SMT).